Woodland (Washington, D.C.): Amenities

 The Anacostia Community Museum, a constituent museum of the Smithsonian Institution, is located adjacent to Woodland on Erie Street SE.
 The Fort Stanton Recreation Center and Avalon Playground are located next to the museum at 1812 Erie Street SE.
 The District of Columbia Department of Parks and Recreation-owned and -operated facility provides a computer lab, fitness center, gymnasium, and multi-purpose room.
 An outdoor pool, playground, basketball courts, baseball diamond, athletic field, and picnic tables are also available.

 The Woodland Community Center, a small city-owned and operated community center, is located at 2310 Ainger Place SE.
 It was constructed about 1965.
 While running for office in 2006, future D.C.
 Mayor Adrian Fenty held a campaign debate at the Woodland Community Center.

 Stanton Elementary School, located a block northwest of the neighborhood at 2701 Naylor Road SE, serves area children from PreK to the fifth grade.
 It was considered a "failing school" in 2010, at which time the District of Columbia Public Schools allowed the Scholar Academies school management company to take it over.

 Allen Chapel African Methodist Episcopal Church, a historic African American congregation founded in 1850, is located adjacent to the western tip of Woodland at 2498 Alabama Avenue SE.
 President Barack Obama worshipped there on Easter Sunday in 2010.

 In popular culture

 A portion of Derek Shield's 2015 novel, Tygers Eye, takes place in Woodland.

+Much of Season 6, Episode 9 ("The Doctor in the Photo") of the TV series, "Bones," takes place in or references Woodland.
+Woodland is described as a rough neighborhood where the murder victim is found and it is implied throughout the episode that she sought out the neighborhood for its danger.